Quran oath controversy of the 110th United States Congress: The U.S. Holocaust Memorial Council's resolution

-Impact of Rep. Virgil Goode
+Impact of Virgil Goode

 A new level of gravity came to the controversy when responding to "a flood of e-mails from constituents" about Ellison's oath, fifth term Representative Virgil H. Goode, Jr. (R–VA) issued a letter on the matter.
 Goode wrote "When I raise my hand to take the oath on Swearing In Day, I will have the Bible in my other hand.
 I do not subscribe to using the Koran in any way.
 The Muslim Representative from Minnesota was elected by the voters of that district and if American citizens don't wake up and adopt the Virgil Goode position on immigration there will likely be many more Muslims elected to office and demanding the use of the Koran ...
 I fear that in the next century we will have many more Muslims in the United States if we do not adopt the strict immigration policies that I believe are necessary to preserve the values and beliefs traditional to the United States of America and to prevent our resources from being swamped."

 Goode's letter generated much criticism from Muslim-American advocacy groups and from his fellow United States legislators.
 Among those critical of Goode, were Reps.
 Bill Pascrell, Jr. (D–NJ), Jim Moran (D–VA), Mike Honda (D-CA), Rahm Emanuel (D–IL), and Nancy Pelosi (D–CA) plus Senators Bob Menendez (D–NJ) and Lindsey Graham (R–SC).

 Goode's spokesman, Linwood Duncan, said "no apology was forthcoming, and that the congressman stands by the letter."

-Thomas Jefferson's Qurʻan
+Thomas Jefferson's Qur'an

 On January 3, 2007, The Washington Post announced that Ellison "will hold the personal copy once owned by Thomas Jefferson" lent to him by "the rare book and special collections division at the Library of Congress".

 Mark Dimunation, head of the rare book and special collections division at the Library of Congress (and former resident of the Congressional District Ellison now represented) said he was contacted early in December 2006 by Ellison, who told him "He wanted to use a Qur'an that was special."

 Ellison spokesman Rick Jauert said "Keith is paying respect not only to the founding fathers' belief in religious freedom but the Constitution itself."
 Ellison, who was originally told about the Qurʻan from an anonymous letter, spoke to the Associated Press in a phone interview.
-He said that using Jefferson's Qurʻan makes a point:
+He said that using Jefferson's Qur'an makes a point: